Pituitary dysfunction after traumatic brain injury can cause a wide range of problems.

 Unfortunately, unlike other types of brain injury, you cannot treat pituitary problems by rewiring the brain.
 Rather, you must replace the hormones that the pituitary no longer makes.

-Therefore, if your TBI symptoms do not improve, ask your doctor to check your hormone levels.
-It is possible that your problems are stemming from your pituitary.
+Therefore, if your symptoms are not improving after a TBI, ask your doctor to check your hormone levels.
+It is possible that your problems are exacerbated by a pituitary dysfunction.

 The sooner you can get your hormones back to normal, the more energy you will have to complete your recovery.